cgarbin/cgarbin.github.io/_posts/2021-02-01-bias-data-science-machine-learning.md

 The sampled population does not represent the target population.
 This is probably the easiest one to identify when humans are involved.
 We can check for race, age, and other factors relatively simply.

 It's more complicated when the definition of "population" is not that clear.
 For example, training a model to detect diseases in X-rays is affected by the source of the X-rays.
 Sicker people have X-rays taken in the emergency care facility, while healthier people have X-rays taken in a clinical setting.
 Not accounting for that factor can result in an X-ray dataset of overwhelmingly sicker or healthier people.
-Now that problem becomes more subtle.
-This can be a good or a bad thing.
-It depends on the target population of our model itself.
-Presumably, a model used in the emergency room would benefit from being trained in the X-rays from the emergency room and would perform poorly if trained with the X-rays from the clinics.
+Is that a problem?
+It depends on the target population of our model.
+If we are developing a model to be used in emergency rooms, it would benefit from being trained in the X-rays from the emergency room and would perform poorly if trained with the X-rays from the clinics.

 Thus, representation bias is not a statement about the population in general, but about the target population.